 I believe my clients are the best experts on their own lives and work from a compassion-focused, collaborative approach.
-I have experience working with eating and exercise disorders, but also with people experiencing significant life transitions, grief and loss, trauma, couples and families, substance use and LGBTQI considerations.
+I have experience working with eating and exercise disorders, but also with people experiencing significant life transitions, grief and loss, couples and families, substance use and LGBTQI+ considerations.
+Additionally, I am a Certified Clinical Trauma Professional and work with those that have experienced trauma including childhood abuse, sexual assault, domestic violence, and emotional abuse.

 I sincerely believe that we grow, heal, and have the power to blossom into our highest selves through relationship and self-reflection.
 But it is hard work!
 We need care, compassion, and solid direction to guide us through the best and worst of times.
 Through psychotherapy, my personal journey transformed and opened to a life I dreamed of.
 I am honored to sit with people and bear witness to their incredible journey, holding hope, light, and space for all that comes with the human condition.